a-robu/dlg-assessment/README.md

 # Introduction

 This repository holds Andrei's solution to DLG's software engineer assessment.
-The original problem description is available [further below](#original-problem-description).
+A copy of the original problem description is included [further below at the end of this README](#original-problem-description).

 # Setting Up

-Run the following commands to setup a _venv_ and install the dependencies.
+Run the following commands to setup a _venv_ with the necessary dependencies.

 ```bash
 python3 -m venv venv